Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Main Results

 \end{corollary}

-\begin{remark} When $\alpha\in [1,2]$, i.e., $n\leq \mu\leq 2n$, two possible strategies for the adversary are $\{S_1=[1:n], S_2\subset [1:n]\}$ or $\{S_1\subset [1:n], S_2=[1:n]\}$.
-That is, the adversary can tap into all symbols in one phase and a subset of symbols in the other phase.
-Interestingly, a positive strong secrecy capacity is achievable against such an adversary.
-We elaborate more on the intuition behind this result in the Discussion section. \end{remark}
+\begin{remark} When $\alpha\in [1,2]$ ($n\leq \mu\leq 2n$), two possible strategies for the adversary are $\{S_1=[1:n], S_2\subset [1:n]\}$ and $\{S_1\subset [1:n], S_2=[1:n]\}$; the adversary taps into all symbols in one phase and a subset of symbols in the other.
+Interestingly, the secrecy capacity for this range of $\alpha$ is $1-\frac{\alpha}{2}$ for any library size.
+As we shall see in Sections \ref{Achievability_2} and \ref{Proof_Thm2}, such an adversary limits the communication for cache placement to exchanging additional randomness (key bits) that allows for communicating a positive secure rate over the two phases.
+The cache memories are thus not used to store any information, and hence the lack of knowledge about user demands during cache placement is immaterial. \end{remark}

 Unlike for $1\leq \alpha\leq 2$, for $0<\alpha<1$, the lower and upper bounds in (\ref{eq:sum_secrecy_rate_D>2}) and (\ref{eq:sum_secrecy_bound_D>2}) have a gap.
 For illustration purposes, these bounds are plotted for $\alpha=0.4$ in Fig. \ref{fig:lower_upper_bounds}.